Huge emergency operation under way after building collapse in Miami | Law-Order

 Huge emergency operation under way after building collapse in Miami

-More than 80 fire and rescue units were on the scene of a partial building collapse in Miami, Miami-Dade Fire Rescue Department said in a tweet early Thursday.
-The reason for the collapse is unknown.
-"Miami-Dade Fire Rescue is on scene of a partial building collapse near 88 Street & Collins Avenue.
+The reason for the collapse was not given.
+"Miami-Dade Fire Rescue is on scene of a partial building collapse near 88 Street & Collins Avenue," the department said.

 - Country: